 Often people feel more comfortable about suggesting improvements rather than complaining formally.
 Anyone may make a suggestion.

 If you feel the suggestion is something that Cheltenham Guardians needs to consider you can email email@example.com.

 Making a complaint

 We aim to handle complaints quickly, effectively and in a fair and honest way.
-We take all complaints seriously and use valuable information from investigating to help us improve the service we provide.
-We treat all complaints in confidence.
-Cheltenham Guardians CERT assures service users and their families that it will not withdraw or reduce services because someone makes a complaint in good faith.
+We will take all complaints seriously and use valuable information from investigating to help us improve the service we provide.
+We will treat all complaints in confidence.
+Cheltenham Guardians assures service users and their families that it will not withdraw or reduce services because someone makes a complaint in good faith.

 Who can complain

 Anyone affected by the way Cheltenham Guardians provides services can make a complaint.